 Learn more about our values

-Round tables on freedom of association in Cambodia
+Supporting freedom of association

 Recent years have seen unrest in the Cambodian garment industry.
 Protesters have taken to the streets, clashing with security forces and union leaders have been dismissed as they planned to organise strikes.
 Unions have repeatedly described repression of workers’ rights by company management and anti-union crackdowns.
+Engaging with suppliers on freedom of association and collective bargaining is a high priority for us.

 During the round tables, we emphasised that C&A aims to work only with production units that fully comply with our Supplier Code of Conduct.
 We encourage suppliers to enable open communication to solve disputes amicably and are willing to support them with technical knowledge if they have difficulties resolving a dispute.